BaileyAndrew/GmGM-python/examples/README.md

 ## Synthetic Data

 You can also use this package to generate synthetic data.
-For an example, see TODO
+For an example, see `synthetic_data.ipynb`.
+TODO: Add DatasetGenerator.